Technical SEO

 When should you use 302 redirects?

-Here are some scenarios where it's appropriate to use a 302 redirect:
+Here are some scenarios where it's appropriate to use it:

 Site Maintenance or Redesign

-If you're doing maintenance or redesigning your website and you want to temporarily send users to a different page, a 302 redirect is a good option.
+If you're redesigning your website and you want to send visitors to a different page for a short time - a 302 is a good option.

 This is a clear indication to search engines that this redirect is only temporary and the original page will be back soon.